6 Request Compute, Memory, and Latency Bottlenecks

 The radix tree approach is what happens inside the inference engine.
 At the API level, prompt caching is often exposed as an explicit feature.
 When prefix caching is enabled, a provider hashes the prefix tokens and looks up cached KV entries.
 If found, the cached entries are reused and the customer pays reduced cost for the cached portion.

 This is a win for both sides: the user gets faster TTFT and lower cost, and the provider avoids redundant compute.
-The effectiveness depends on how much prefix overlap exists in the workload – applications with long, stable system prompts benefit enormously, while applications with unique prompts for every request see little benefit.
+The effectiveness depends on how much prefix overlap exists in the workload.
+Applications with long, stable system prompts benefit enormously, while applications with unique prompts for every request see little benefit.

 Implementation dependencies